-Are Audio Interfaces Necessary For Your Setup: One major con for an audio interface is that it adds an extra piece of gear to user’s setup.
+Are Audio Interfaces Necessary For Your Setup: One major con for an audio interface is that it adds an extra piece of gear to the user’s setup.

 This is probably more of a problem for a laptop producer but really if users needed to mic something properly into a laptop, any user would need an external mic anyways (unless you are just using the built-in mic) which would also cause you to carry around extra gear, and also having to manage another piece of gear can slow down work rate.

-Audio Interface Latency: Often times too, cons associated with using an audio interface include price, sound quality, latency, sound control.
+Audio Interface Latency: Often times too, cons associated with using an audio interface include price, sound quality, latency, and sound control.
 For example, most (but not all) USB microphones have latency problems.